Swaven/swn-rate-limiter/README.md

 Type: function
 Mandatory: true
 Returns the value for request grouping (e.g. IP, endpoint).
 The provided argument is the request object.
-Return a constant for the limit to apply globally to all requests.
+Return a constant for a global limit that applies to all requests.

 **rate**
 Type: string
 Mandatory: true
 The rate to apply.
-Must be in the form **number of requests** *slash* **unit of time**.
+Must be in the form **number of requests** *slash* **time window**.
+Time window can be a single unit, or a number and a unit for more complex rules (see examples below).
 Accepted time units: 's' (second), 'm' (minute), 'h' (hour), 'd' (day).

+Examples:
+100/s: 100 requests per second
+300/5min: 300 request every 5 minutes

 **name**
 Type: string
 Mandatory: no (default: random string)
-Name of the limit.
+Limit identifier.
+If multiple limits share the same name, there will be a single bucket for them.
+So, limits that must apply cross-instances must have an explicit name, otherwise the random names will not match across instances.
+On the other hand, instance-specific limits (e.g. max requests per server) must have a random name.

+**logger**
+Type: object
+Mandatory: no (default: none)
+Overwrites the global logger for this limit only.

 **verbose**
 Type: boolean